 But within hours I’d turned a corner.
 I could sit up, eat, talk.
 It was my 42nd birthday and what a gift I’d been given, the gift of my life.

-Being told I was in remission and the transplant had worked, Amanda and I were thrilled.
+Being told I was in remission and the treatment had worked, Amanda and I were thrilled.
 But where I thought I’d be fighting fit almost straight away, my progress was agonisingly slow.

 I had such bad back pain, it used to take me a full minute to roll over in bed.